-As part of its activities and in the course of managing its assets, the Group is legally required to obtain a number of licenses, consents, administrative decisions or other decisions from public administration bodies, including in particular permits for execution, construction and use of its properties.
-No assurance can be given by the Group that all such permits, consents, administrative decisions or other decisions of public administration bodies concerning the existing properties or new projects will be obtained on time (including due to the recurring risk of the COVID-19 pandemic, as described above) or that they will be obtained at all, or that the permits, consents, administrative decisions or other decisions of public administration bodies held or obtained in the future will not be revoked or their validity will be extended on time.
+As part of its activities and in the course of managing its assets, the Company's subsidiaries are legally required to obtain a number of licenses, consents, administrative decisions or other decisions from public administration bodies, including in particular permits for execution, construction and use of its properties.
+No assurance can be given by any of the Company's subsidiaries that all such permits, consents, administrative decisions or other decisions of public administration bodies concerning the existing properties or new projects will be obtained on time (including due to the recurring risk of the COVID-19 pandemic, as described above) or that they will be obtained at all, or that the permits, consents, administrative decisions or other decisions of public administration bodies held or obtained in the future will not be revoked or their validity will be extended on time.
 Moreover, certain administrative or other decisions of public administration authorities may be subject to satisfaction of additional conditions by the Group (including the provision of appropriate infrastructure by the Group), or such authorities may impose additional conditions and obligations on the Group, which may entail additional costs, protract the proceedings and result in temporary inability to earn revenue due to such delays.

-The Group may also seek changes in some of the Group's projects or facilities, as well as changes in the use of the properties to make them more effective or aligned with current trends in the real estate market.
-Implementing such changes may prove impossible due to difficulties in obtaining or amending the terms of the required permits, consents, administrative decisions and other decisions of public administration bodies, in particular in the case of properties entered in the register of historical places.
+The Group companies may also seek changes in some of the projects or facilities, as well as changes in the use of the properties to make them more effective or aligned with current trends in the real estate market.
+Implementing such changes may prove impossible due to difficulties in obtaining or amending the terms of the required permits, consents and decisions, in particular in the case of properties entered in the register of historical places.

-In addition, social organisations and organisations dealing with the protection of the environment, as well as adjacent property owners and local residents can take action to prevent the Group from obtaining the required permits, consents, administrative decisions or other decisions of public administration bodies, including through participation in administrative and judicial proceedings involving the Group, challenging decisions, regulations and rulings issued in the course of such proceedings, as well as disseminating negative and defamatory information about the Group and its projects.
-Such activities may significantly affect the time needed by the Group to execute its projects, delay expected revenue and result in additional costs the Group will have to incur in connection with its projects.
+In addition, social organisations and organisations dealing with the protection of the environment, as well as owners of adjacent property and local residents may take action to prevent the Group companies from obtaining the required permits, consents or other decisions, including through participation in administrative and judicial proceedings involving the Group companies, challenging decisions, regulations and rulings issued in the course of such proceedings, as well as disseminating negative and defamatory information about the Company and its projects.
+Such activities may significantly affect the time needed by the Company to execute its projects and may result in additional costs the Company has to incur in connection with its projects.